freebayes/freebayes/README.md

     git clone --recursive https://github.com/freebayes/freebayes.git

+On Debian you'll need a gcc compiler and want packages:

+- bc
+- samtools
+- parallel
+- meson
+- ninja-build
+- libvcflib-tools
+- vcftools

-Build dependencies are listed in [guix.scm](./guix.scm).
+Build dependencies are listed in [guix.scm](./guix.scm) and [travis](.travis.yml).
 Builds have been tested with gcc 7 and clang 9.

 ## Compilation